mulle-sde/.github/profile/README.md

 # MulleSDE

 MulleSDE is an IDE and a dependency (package) manager for the commandline.
-There are no graphical components.

 ## Documentation